 A CMMS keeps an extremely thorough record of all the maintenance that has been performed on each piece of equipment.
 Maintenance staff can easily access these reports to verify compliance and safety regulations are being met.
 In addition, a CMMS can store important information, such as product requirement documents and manufacturing build packages, for easy access to these materials.

 Increase labor efficiency and team performance

 A CMMS system tracks the amount of labor spent performing maintenance by technician, equipment item, or work order.
 This information allows you to identify weaknesses in your processes so that you can address and improve them, ultimately increasing efficiency.

 Work order management streamlines all of your maintenance processes, leads to faster response times and resolution times, and ensures your team never loses work orders again.
-You can set up your system to automatically prioritize and assign requests to the appropriate technicians, so that your team can focus less on managing work orders and more on repairing assets.
+You can set up your system to automatically prioritize and assign requests to the appropriate technicians so that your team can focus less on tracking work orders and more on repairing assets.

 Inventory management ensures the right parts are available when an asset breaks down.
 A successful system will allow you to “use” inventory items when working on maintenance tasks, so that your inventory levels are kept up-to-date in real time, and alert you when an item is reaching its reorder point.
 Most importantly, a CMMS can reduce inventory shortages while also minimizing storage costs.

 With a CMMS, you can schedule preventive maintenance tasks well in advance for your equipment and assets.
 This prioritizes preventive work for your team, sends notifications reminding them when an equipment item is due for preventive maintenance work, and ensures that no task is overlooked.

 Asset management allows your team to track all of the assets in your facilities, including equipment, vehicles, and more.
 Information such as purchase price and date, serial number, manuals, warranties, and any maintenance work performed on assets is all stored in the CMMS, which makes accessing necessary information easy.